Ian on Travel

 - preferring mass transit over taxis/limos when available;

-electric or hybrid limo services when available;
+electric limo services such as

 - travelling by train (Via Rail)